 In addition to an entrance fee, most CCRCs also have a monthly fee which includes utilities, interior and exterior maintenance, general property taxes, emergency response, security, housekeeping, transportation and fitness center fees, together with costs for other services and amenities.
 Ask for the schedule of fees and what they include.

 A facility’s occupancy rate is a vital measure of its viability.
 The occupancy rate is generally an indication of the health of the community.
 It also serves as a sort of non-verbal review of the establishment.
 Therefore, it’s advisable to look for a community with at least an 90% occupancy rate.
 Anything lower than that can be cause for alarm — unless the facility is new and just beginning to fill up.

 Knowing the financial situation of a CCRC is a crucial element of the selection process.

 CCRCs are required to provide you with a financial disclosure statement, and they should also provide a copy of their audited financial statement.
 Don’t be afraid to ask about financing debt or other areas of the CCRC’s financial health.

 Ask what is required in the financial application process.
-If it is a not-for-profit CCRC (like Cornwall Manor), they may have an Endowment Fund to assist residents who have limited or depleted resources.
+Most not-for-profit CCRC’s (like Cornwall Manor), they may have an Endowment Fund that offers benevolence to assist residents who have limited or depleted their resources.